What is business process excellence | Comidor

 • Happy customers

-• Sound market reputation, solid brand identity
+• Sound market reputation and solid brand identity

-5 Tips to Bring About Process Excellence
+5 Essential Tips to Achieve Process Excellence

-1. Keep an Eye on It!
+1. Keep an Eye on Processes!

 Peter Drucker famously said, “If you can’t measure it, you can’t manage it.”
 If you don’t measure, then how do you know how you are doing?